zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt/DOCS.md

 - `restartdelay` delay (in seconds) to wait before a socat process is restarted when it has terminated (optional)

 **NOTE:** You'll have to change both the `master` and the `slave` options according to your needs.
 The defaults values will make sure that socat listens on port `8485` and redirects its output to `/dev/ttyZ2M`.
 The zigbee2mqtt's serial port setting is NOT automatically set and has to be changed accordingly.

-## :warning: Breaking Changes in version 1.7.0+

-Once upgraded from 1.6.0 to 1.7.0 you cannot switch back to 1.6.0 when not having a backup of the database.db!

-## :warning: Breaking Changes in version 1.5.1

-Version 1.5.1 contains breaking changes and requires re-formating of the add-on configuration.
-Please see the updated configuration documentation below.

-### Restoring Configuration after upgrading to 1.5.1

-By default, when upgrading to v1.5.1, the add-on will create a backup of your configuration.yml within your data path: `$DATA_PATH/configuration.yaml.bk`.
-When upgrading, you should use this to fill in the relevant values into your new config, particularly the network key, to avoid breaking your network and having to repair all of your devices.